-Comprehensive information about Thomas Cooper including biographical information, facts, literary works, and more.
+Comprehensive information about poet Thomas Cooper including poetry, biographical information, quotes, literary works, and more.
 Thomas Cooper (March 20, 1805 – July 15, 1892) was a poet and one of the leading Chartists.
 He wrote poetry, notably the 944 stanzas of his prison-rhyme the Purgatory of Suicides (1845), novels and, in later life, religious texts.
 An autodidact shoemaker, preacher, schoolmaster and journalist before he became a Chartist in 1840, Cooper was a passionate, determined and fiery man.
 This educational Thomas Cooper resource has information about the author's life, works, quotations, articles and essays, and more.

 Articles about Thomas Cooper or articles that mention Thomas Cooper.